-The answer to how much liquid can you put in checked baggage is really pretty simple: it depends.
+“How much liquid can you put in checked luggage?”
+The answer is really pretty simple: it depends.

 Yes, we realize that’s not really an answer at all, so let us explain.
-There are some liquids that can’t ever be brought on a plane, regardless of whether or not it’s in checked or carry-on luggage.
+You might have liquid in checked luggage or carry-on luggage that shouldn’t even be there in the first place.
 We’ll tell you how to find out which liquids are prohibited from all air travel.

-If you’re traveling soon and you have questions about packing liquids on a plane, you’ve come to the right place.
-We’ll even help you understand the 3-1-1 rule.
-Coming up next is your complete guide to how you can put liquids in a checked bag.
+If you’re traveling soon and you have questions about packing liquids in your checked bag, you’ve come to the right place.
+We’ll even help you understand the 3-1-1 rule imposed by the Transportation Security Administration.

-In addition to covering the basics, like the 3-1-1 rule, RAVE Reviews wanted to give you tips and tricks from experienced travelers about liquids and air travel, avoiding any costly and time-consuming mistakes at security screening.
+In addition to covering the basics, like the 3-1-1 rule, RAVE Reviews wanted to give you tips and tricks from experienced travelers about how you carry liquids during air travel, avoiding any costly and time-consuming mistakes at security screening.